-	Advertising that promotes violence, crime or obscenity or other forms of anti-social behavior, or is otherwise not in good taste, is not acceptable.
+Advertising that promotes violence, crime, obscenity or other forms of anti-social behavior, or is otherwise not in good taste, is not acceptable.
 Advertisements may not use disparaging language or intimate that use of the advertised product or service will help avoid compliance with a law or promote illegal activity.

 Advertising that features defamatory, libelous or threatening content or language is not acceptable.

-Advertising that features potentially offensive content or language in not acceptable.
+Advertising that features potentially offensive content or language is not acceptable.